Ahmed-Sheriff/Neighborhood-Map-App/README.md

 - Application is available offline in production mood, not in development mood.

 ##### Thanks Udacity .
 Thanks Google .
 For this opportunity .
-It was a tough journey but it deserve
+It was a tough journey but it deserves